Developed Project Management Program For Major Brewer

 The Project Management Office (PMO) was being inundated by requests for project management assistance for projects that were much smaller than they would manage.
 The Director of the PMO recognized the need to educate managers and contributors on the basics of project management and how to use the templates designed by their PMO.
-The Director of the PMO requested help from a learning and development organization who in turn contacted Leslie Ciborowski, of TrainSmart.
+The Director of the PMO requested help from a learning and development company in turn contacted Leslie Ciborowski, of TrainSmart.

 Both the Director of the PMO and the Manager from Learning and Development realized that training and communication would relieve the PMO office and the help desk from the number of project management requests received.
-It was believed that the design, development and delivery of solid project management fundamentals, modularized, with case studies by market segment, was the right solution to the PMO’s challenges.
+It was believed that the design, development, and delivery of solid project management fundamentals, modularized, with case studies by market segment, was the right solution to the PMO’s challenges.

-The ultimate goal of this project was to teach people, who are not professional project managers, what they need to know to initiate, plan, execute, control and close a project effectively.
+The ultimate goal of this project was to teach people, who are not professional project managers, what they need to know to initiate, plan, execute, control, and close a project effectively.
 It was not to develop professional project managers.